 Supporting the formal curriculum, the College provides a range of co-curricular opportunities for students to further explore their interests and talents.
 Since co-curricular activities are usually conducted out of normal school hours, students are able to work with their peers in a less formal environment.
 These valuable opportunities are made possible by the generous support of teachers, parents, and friends of the College.

-The College has a long tradition of involvement in sports, debating, public speaking, musicals, Duke of Edinburgh Award Program, liturgy, camps, retreats and youth ministry.
+The College has a long tradition of involvement in sports, debating, public speaking, musicals, duke of Edinburgh Award Program, liturgy, camps, retreats and youth ministry.

 Camps and retreats provide an invaluable opportunity for students to associate with each other and with staff in an informal learning environment.
 These activities also allow students to further explore areas of their development such as teamwork and personal faith.
 Years 7, 11, and 12 typically take part in camps/retreats.